moiot/gravity/docs/2.0/01-quick-start-en.md

 ---
-title: DRC Quick Start Guide
+title: Gravity Quick Start Guide
 summary: Learn how to quickly start DRC.
 ---

-# DRC Quick Start Guide
+# Gravity Quick Start Guide

 This document takes synchronizing the data of the local MySQL instance and data subscription as examples to introduce how to quickly start DRC.